nlesc-sherlock/analyzing-corpora/README.md

 ## Step 2 - Preprocessing

+2.1 Use Forklift to put all e-mails in a sequency file

 **Inputs:**
+- Path to folder with raw e-mails

+**Output:**
+- sequence file

+2.2 Use EmailParser.scala to proces the sequence file

+**Inputs:**
  - enron_mail.seq sequence file with all the e-mails
+ - input: string?
+ - corpus: string?
+ - dictionary: string?
+ - metadata: string?
+ - above: fraction of documents above which words should not occur
+ - below: fraction of documents below which words should not occur
+ - keep_n: keep the n most frequent words, after applying above and below

 **Outputs:**
   - Dictionary: